SUMMER CAMP IS HERE!

 Competition math, STEM and beyond

 Dynamic offers in-person Math Olympiad, advanced high school, and foundational mathematics for 2nd-3rd graders.
-We will be offering online instruction that includes math, chess and other STEM-related disciplines soon!
+We offer online instruction that includes math, chess and other STEM-related disciplines soon!

 Is your student interested in opening a world of possibilities?